 2. Base nap times on when your baby last woke up

 When you think of a “schedule,” you probably think of set times of the day, every day.
-After all, in an ideal world, babies would sleep and eat at the same times no matter what.
+After all, in an ideal world, babies would sleep and eat at the same times, no matter what.
 And you likely followed a schedule in the past, like eating lunch at noon or leaving work at 6pm.

-So it’s easy to assume that schedules are the same with babies.
+So, it’s easy to assume that schedules are the same with babies.

 Except they’re not exactly the predictable type.
-Some naps stretch for five hours, while others are a mere few minutes (or none at all).
+Some naps stretch for three hours, while others are a mere few minutes (or none at all).
 Sometimes they’re done eating in five minutes, while other times they can nurse for an hour.

 Trying to base their naps on set times like a 9am nap and a 12pm feeding isn’t realistic.